iosjulianne/Async-SwiftUI-Combine/Ch 10/NotesChapter10.md

 Typical approach to handling errors when using `flatMap` is to combine it with a `catch` operator

 ### Handling Device/Network Offline Errors
+If offline, run local form validation logic, and when user finishes filling out form, show error message

 ### Handling Validation Errors
+- Most validation errors should be handled locally on the client
+- Ideally, the server should return a HTTP status code in the 4xx range

 ### Handling Response Parsing Errors
+Sometimes the data sent by the server isn't what the client expects

+`decode` operator - use to decode the response payload and throw an error in case the payload couldn’t be mapped

+* it is important to make sure we’re only sending at most one network request per keystroke (`share()` operator)

 ### Handling Internal Server Errors
-`tryCatch` operator - “handles errors from an upstream publisher by either replacing it with another publisher or throwing a new error.”
+`tryCatch` operator - handles errors from an upstream publisher by either replacing it with another publisher or throwing a new error

 1. catch all errors
 2. filter out the `serverError`